Skip to main content

 Wall-mounted faucets come out directly from the wall above the sink and provide a unique look compared to the other options.

 Perhaps the most important thing in considering the design, if you are replacing an existing faucet, is to choose one that requires the same number of holes in the deck of the sink as the faucet that is being removed.
+You can have faucet handle repair when it gets damaged that still can be saved.
 Most faucets follow one of several standard hole patterns, and your easiest option is to work with the same sizes and numbers of holes.
 For example, if you are replacing your old faucet that also has a side-spray unit, and you choose a new pull-out spray faucet, you may be left with an extra hole in your sink deck.

 alt_sinkThe Finish